 Here is a list of engine brands followed by a list of snow blowers brands and who makes what.

 Snow Engines – Who Makes What?

-There are only three manufactures of winterized engines currently being installed on the snow blowers I am going to review this season.
+There are five manufactures of winterized engines currently being installed on the snow blowers I am going to review this season.
 Every one of the brands has a proven record of reliability.
 In fact in the last two years all of these motors have service records that are the best the industry has ever seen.
 Parts and service are easy to get from the dealer or retailer you purchased it from.
 They are designed to run on todays fuel (Do NOT use E-15 or E-85) AND HAVE MUCH LOWER EMISSIONS than motors sold just a few years ago.

 Briggs & Stratton Snow Series: All B&S motors are labeled as such.
 B&S snow engines are warrantied by B&S, not the snow blower manufacture it is mounted on.
 B&S snow engines that are made in the USA have the “made in USA” sticker on them.
 Ariens Polar Force engines are B&S. According to the Briggs & Stratton website the following engines are NOT made in the U.S.A.
 800, 900, 1150, 2100 Snow Series™ Source: Briggs & Stratton Engine Manufacturing Locations

-Ariens AX, LCT Snow King and Storm Force: LCT engines have LCT on the valve cover.
+LCT: Ariens AX, LCT Snow King and Storm Force, LCT engines have LCT on the valve cover.
 Storm Force, Ariens AX, and Snow King are LCT engines.
 You will mainly see this brand on Ariens, Sno-tek and Husqvarna Snow blowers but there are a few smaller brands now using this manufacture.
 LCT reliability on the Ariens and Husqvarna snow throwers is becoming legendary.
-LCT engines on Ariens and Husqvarna snow blowers are warrantied through the respective dealers.
+LCT engines on Ariens and Husqvarna snow blowers are warrantied through the respective Ariens and Husqvarna dealers.
 LCT engines mounted on Power Smart snow blowers are warrantied through LCT